Polymorphic Coverage Types: Type Soundness

-The denotation of an overapproximate refinement type under a type context is mostly unsurprising, other than our presentation choice to use a let-binding, rather than substitution, to construct the expressions included in the denotations.
 For a coverage type, however, the definition precisely captures our notion of a reachability witness by explicitly constructing an execution path as a sequence of \Code{let}-bindings that justifies the inhabitant of the target type $\tau$.
 Using \Code{let}-bindings forces expressions in the denotation to make consistent choices when evaluated.
-The existential introduced in the definition captures the notion of an underapproximation, while the use of set intersection allows us to reason about non-determinism introduced by primitive generators like \Code{nat\_gen()}.
+The existential introduced in the definition captures the notion of an underapproximation, while the use of set intersection allows us to reason about non-determinism introduced by primitive generators like \Code{nat\_gen\;()}.

 \begin{example} The term $x + 1$ is included in the denotation of the type $\nuut{nat}{\nu = x + 1 \lor \nu = x + x}$ under the type context $x:\nuut{nat}{\nu = 1}$.
-This is justified by picking $1$ for $\hat{e}_x$, which yields a set intersection that is equivalent to $\denotation{\nuut{nat}{\nu = 2}}$.
-Observe that \emph{any} expression in $\denotation{\nuut{nat}{\nu = 1}}$, e.g. $0\oplus1$ and $1\oplus2$, yields an expression, $\zlet{x}{0\oplus1}{x+1}$ or $\zlet{x}{1\oplus2}{x+1}$, included in this intersection. \end{example}
+This is justified by picking $1$ for $\hat{e}_x$, which yields a set intersection that is equivalent to $\denot{\nuut{nat}{\nu = 2}}$.
+Observe that \emph{any} expression in $\denot{\nuut{nat}{\nu = 1}}$, e.g. $0\oplus1$ and $1\oplus2$, yields an expression, $\zlet{x}{0\oplus1}{x+1}$ or $\zlet{x}{1\oplus2}{x+1}$, included in this intersection. \end{example}